EV2Gym

 # Whether to include inflexible loads in the transformer power limit, such as residential loads

-tr_seed: -1 # Seed for the transformer loads, -1 for random
+tr_seed: -1 # seed for the random number generator of transformer loads(-1 for random seed)

 include: False # True or False